What is Speak Up?

 How do I access my school's Speak Up data?

 To ensure confidentiality, the Speak Up results are password protected.
 To view your reports, you will be required to enter your state, school and the Speak Up admin password assigned to your school.
-To obtain your admin password, please email the Speak Up Team the name of your school, and your state.
-We will forward you the admin password or notify the Speak Up contact of record to assist you with your request.
+To obtain your admin password, please click here to access the admin login page.
+Click on “I forgot my password” and enter your email address.
+If your email address is on file, you will be sent your password.

 Where can I find past Speak Up reports?

 All previous Speak Up reports are available for download on our Reports page.
 For further inquiries regarding the Speak Up reports, contact the Speak Up Team via email or via phone at 949 609-4660 ext 17.

 How do I retrieve my Speak Up password?